CLEAR Conversations

 consistent workplace communication

-Many managers and workplace support roles genuinely care but when someone discloses suicidal thoughts, severe distress or safeguarding concerns, people are often left thinking: “What now?”.
+Many organisations genuinely care about opening up about mental health but when someone discloses suicidal thoughts, severe distress or safeguarding concerns, people are often left thinking: “What now?”.
 “What is my responsibility here?” and “What if I get this wrong?”.

 Avoiding these conversations is no longer a safe option - ethically, culturally or legally.